nodejs/node/doc/api/module.md

 import { register } from 'node:module';
 import { MessageChannel } from 'node:worker_threads';

-// This example showcases how a message channel can be used to
+// This example demonstrates how a message channel can be used to
-// communicate to the hooks, by sending `port2` to the hooks. const { port1, port2 } = new MessageChannel();
+// communicate with the hooks, by sending `port2` to the hooks. const { port1, port2 } = new MessageChannel();

 port1.on('message', (msg) => {